 While it's excellent for auto travel, the interior isn't as plush as some models.
 Users might prefer thicker padding for air travel.

 The form-fitting interior keeps the instrument securely in place, and the hard-shell case can withstand any moderate dings during transport.
 Comes in sizes intended for ESP's F-style and B-style bass guitars, with size options available for each.
-It can fit common sizes of some other brands as well.
 Interior is roomy enough to carry multiple accessories when traveling.

 Case is a little heavier than some models, which provides good support for air travel but could cause issues for some users when carrying.

 Nice features for the traveling musician are the secure molded latches and TSA lock, for peace of mind when carrying an instrument on flights.
-Interior is unusually plush, adding another layer of protection.
-The light 11.6 lbs. and molded handle make this model portable and easy to carry.
-The array of size options means users should be able to find the right case no matter the size of their instrument.
+Interior is unusually plush.
+The light 11.6 pounds and molded handle make this model portable and easy to carry.
+Wide array of size options.

 Accessory compartment on this thin case is smaller than many, which could mean musicians packing for travel must use separate bag for accessories.